armbian/documentation/docs/User-Guide_Fine-Tuning.md

     - console=both
     + console=serial

+To disable console entirely (not recommended) set console to `none`.

 Recompile boot.cmd to boot.scr if it was changed:

 	mkimage -C none -A arm -T script -d /boot/boot.cmd /boot/boot.scr